Antonov An-140: Variants

+HESA Simourgh

+On 19 May 2022, a transport plane based on An-140/IrAn-140 was unveiled by Iran.
+The plane is named HESA Simourgh and can carry cargo up to 6 tonnes or troops.
+According to Iranian officials, this plane is a modified version of the Iranian IrAn-140 plane and its previous problems are solved.
+There are some changes in the tail, wings and the body of the plane and it also has a cargo ramp.

 Operators

 As of December 2022, 23 An-140 and further 10 HESA IrAn-140 have been built for airline and government service, including prototypes.
 Of these 33 aircraft, only 9 remain in active service.
 While 20 further aircraft are stored, four An-140 were lost in accidents.

 Accidents and incidents

 Since its introduction in 2002, the Antonov An-140 has been involved in five accidents and incidents, including four hull-loss accidents, resulting in 111 occupant fatalities.
 Of the aircraft lost, three were HESA IrAn-140 aircraft built in Iran from knock-down kits supplied by Antonov.